 Zero Tolerance Policy

 Pepperell Soccer has adopted a ZERO TOLERANCE POLICY in accordance with the Nashoba Valley Youth Soccer League (NVYSL) and Massachusetts Youth Soccer Association (MYSA).
 We expect all adults involved in our program to lead by example and teach respect of referees, coaches, and players.
 Violations of the above policy or any outburst towards coaches, referees, players or other parents on the sidelines will result in:

 While we appreciate the help and support of parents, we are unable to allow parents to step in and help on the field – such as during practices and games.
 Anyone who is not a registered Adult through Pepperell Soccer is not permitted to interact with the children in any way.
-This is policy is strictly enforced by Mass Youth Soccer.
+This policy is strictly enforced by Mass Youth Soccer.

 Pets are not permitted within the fenced area of the fields at any time.
 This includes all playing surfaces and spectator areas.